Terence Ryan (musician): Early life – 2015

-2016 - Present
+2016–2017

-Ryan headed back east in the fall of 2016 to piece together the recordings from his time out west for his debut LP, Don’t Panic, set to release June 23, 2017.
+Ryan headed back east in the fall of 2016 to piece together the recordings from his time out west for his debut LP, Don't Panic, set to release June 23, 2017.
 He returned home to what was once a harder household, to one he says is now "fully recovered" and a source of inspiration for him.
 Don't Panic is inspired by the struggles Ryan faced growing up, as well as past experiences.
-According to Ryan, his career is a testament to where he came from and, through his music, he hopes to tell the stories of his friends, family, and everyone he grew up with.

-On Don't Panic, Ryan says: "This whole album that's coming out is kind of based on a surprise, actually.
-I had signed a deal, and I thought I was finally on the track to where I wanted to be as a musician.
-Then I ended up moving out to California, and one bad thing turned into another and I actually ended up living in my car for a year.
-I would say my album comes half from that and half from coming back home and realizing how much I missed it and how much of a part of me it was."

 In May 2017, Ryan released the single and music video for "Mean It" which was featured on Spotify's 'New Music Friday' playlist and exposed to the playlist's 2 million followers.
 Ryan's single, "To Live And Die In New England" was also released with an accompanying music video in June 2017.

-Sound

-"Terence blends soul, indie-rock, and big 808 drums, and channels the frustration of his every day life experiences - his warehouse job and the struggles of working-class America - into his songwriting."
-Drawing much influence from his working-class roots, Ryan tells the stories of the disenfranchised through his music.
-"Think of: Bon Iver combined with a folk version of Frank Ocean, except with more 808s."